reganlives/AnsibleJenkinsProject/README.md

 try to ssh onto the machine using the Jenkinsfile/pipeline

 install apache but do not customise - enable port 80 and test

+## When setting up the deploy server, docker needs to be installed on it.
+In order to do this use the commands in the docker-start.sh file
+## Docker-compose needs to be installed as well as part of this using sudo apt install docker-compose